linkdapp/Oracle-EBS-HA-DR-Architecture-POC/High_Availability/RAC/Oracle_EBS_DB_Single_Node_to_RAC_README.md

  -  All OS parameters have been set.
  -  All Storage have been configured.
 ASM Disk created: ASMDISK[1-6]
  -  The DNS network configuration is complete.
 All DNS names are resolvable.
- -  All Os users Oracle and Grid have been created.
+ -  All OS users; Oracle, and Grid have been created.
  -  User ssh equivalence configure.